 Construction in Existing Contexts (Bachelor)

 The placement must generally be completed before starting your degree programme, and must be verified upon enrolment.
-If you are unable to complete all 13 weeks before starting your programme, you must make up for the remaining weeks as soon as possible and demonstrate its completion by the start of the third semester.
+If you are unable to complete all 13 weeks before starting your programme, you must make up for the remaining weeks as soon as possible and demonstrate its completion by the end of the fourth semester.

 Detailed description of the degree programme

 Making existing buildings fit for the future is a trend that will increase in the years to come.
 In a bid to protect the climate, old houses are being better insulated and equipped with energy-efficient technology.
 Modern households want more generous layouts, involving the additional use of basements and attics.
 Demographic change requires conversions to make housing accessible for people with disabilities.
 This opens up a professional field for experts who are able to combine technical knowledge with creative skills.
 Construction in Existing Contexts, our degree programme at the juncture between civil engineering and architecture, will prepare you for this very task.

 As an expert of construction in existing contexts, you will know exactly what is required when it comes to constructing new buildings and modernising old ones.
 Not only will you use scientific/technical methods to analyse existing buildings with regard to their potential for improvement and to calculate the cost effectiveness of improvement measures, you will also have the skills required to develop and present new concepts creatively.
 In addition, you will know about the need for interdisciplinary collaboration, and will have great capacity for teamwork.

 As a graduate of our degree programme, you will be in high demand in the job market, for example